 When Derek Jeter became the full-time starter at shortstop for the Yankees in 1996, he became the first Pinstriped rookie to do so since Tom Tresh did it in 1962.
 And Jeter was selected unanimously as the American League 1996 Rookie of the Year on November 5, 1996.

-Hall of Fame Baseball Exec Lee MacPhail served as farm director and director of player personnel with the Yankees from 1949 through 1958, later returned to the club as general manager, and also served as AL President from 1964 through 1973, but on November 5, 1958, he became GM of the Baltimore Orioles.
+Hall of Fame Baseball Exec Lee MacPhail served as farm director and director of player personnel with the Yankees from 1949 through 1958, and later returned to the club as general manager from 1967-1973.
+He would later serve as AL President from 1974 through 1983, but on November 5, 1958, he became GM of the Baltimore Orioles.

 The big news in Yankee land after a disappointing postseason-less 2008 season was that the superb Mike Mussina had finally won 20 games in a season.
 But under the radar, perhaps, was the fact that Moose won the gold glove for the AL pitcher position coming off that year on November 5, 2008 as well.